 Step One: Find Out What You Owe and What You Can Afford

 If you are unable to make a payment and have not simply forgotten, take a moment to sit down and go over the details of your loan, everything from the loan term to the loan balance.
 Check your statement to see if you have incurred any late fees.
-Determine how much you currently owe to the lender to get up to date on your car loan.
+Determine how much you currently owe to the lender to get up to date on your auto loan.

 After you’ve figured out how much you owe to be in good standing after your missed payment, determine how much you can actually afford to pay.
 Go the extra mile to see if you can scrounge up more money by cutting down on additional expenses.